-Kingstone Companies, Inc. (referred to herein as "Kingstone" or the "Company" or, on a standalone basis for the parent company only, the "Holding Company"), through its wholly-owned subsidiary, Kingstone Insurance Company ("KICO"), underwrites property and casualty insurance exclusively.
+Kingstone Companies, Inc. (referred to herein as "Kingstone" "Kingstone" or the "Company" or, on a standalone basis for the parent company only, the "Holding Company"), through its wholly-owned subsidiary, Kingstone Insurance Company ("KICO"), underwrites property and casualty insurance exclusively, exclusively.
 KICO is a New York domiciled carrier writing business through retail and wholesale agents and brokers.
 KICO is actively writing personal lines and commercial auto insurance in New York, and in 2023 was the 15th largest writer of homeowners insurance in New York.
 KICO is also licensed in the states of New Jersey, Rhode Island, Massachusetts, Connecticut, Pennsylvania, New Hampshire, and Maine.
-For the three months ended March 31, 2024 and 2023, 94.4 % and 87.0 %, respectively, of KICO's direct written premiums came from the New York policies.
+For the three months ended March 31, 2024 June 30, 2024 and 2023, 94.4% 95.9% and 87.0% 88.6%, respectively, of KICO's direct written premiums came from the New York policies.
+For the six months ended June 30, 2024 and 2023, 95.2% and 87.8%, respectively, of KICO's direct written premiums came from the New York policies.
 Kingstone, through its wholly owned subsidiary, Cosi Agency, Inc. ("Cosi"), a multi-state licensed general agency, receives commission revenue from KICO for the policies it places with others and pays commissions to these agencies.

 The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with U.S. generally accepted accounting principles ("GAAP").
 The principles for condensed interim financial information do not require the inclusion of all the information and footnotes required by GAAP for complete financial statements.
 Therefore, these condensed consolidated financial statements should be read in conjunction with the consolidated financial statements as of and for the year ended December 31, 2023 and notes thereto included in the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission (the "SEC") on April 1, 2024.
 The accompanying condensed consolidated financial statements have not been audited by an independent registered public accounting firm in accordance with standards of the Public Company Accounting Oversight Board (United States) but, in the opinion of management, such financial statements include all adjustments, consisting only of normal recurring adjustments, necessary for a fair presentation of the Company's financial position and results of operations.
-The results of operations for the three months ended March 31, 2024 may not be indicative of the results that may be expected for the year ending December 31, 2024.
+The results of operations for the three months and six months ended March 31, 2024 June 30, 2024 may not be indicative of the results that may be expected for the year ending December 31, 2024.